 As simple as that, right?
 Wrong.
 We have to then organise all responses, review all proposals that each potential options offer, and compare prices and offering.
 Then we arrange them in a presentable manner to show the client.

-We then coordinate a call with the client, discuss the options they like best, explain why we think certain venues are better than others for the event, and then begin process of elimination.
+We then coordinate a call with the client, discuss the options they like best, explain why we think certain venues are better than others for the event, and then begin the process of elimination.
 We narrow it down to the top 3 spots, and then begin organising tastings for the client’s second site visit.

 The agenda is created, the transportation logistics are sorted, and we’re one step closer to narrowing down the details for the event.